ModestoFiguereo/conocerd/README.md

 $ npm run start-modestly
 ```

-Finally run gulp and the webpage will open on localhost:3000 if the page stays blank after a while just close the browser tab and open the page again.
+Finally open the webpage on localhost:3000.

 ## Automated tasks
 Gulp is used to tasks on `conocerd` project.